LeafSpark/llama.cpp/examples/main/README.md

 -   `--tfs N`: Enable tail free sampling with parameter z (default: 1.0, 1.0 = disabled).

 Tail free sampling (TFS) is a text generation technique that aims to reduce the impact of less likely tokens, which may be less relevant, less coherent, or nonsensical, on the output.
 Similar to Top-P it tries to determine the bulk of the most likely tokens dynamically.
-But TFS filters out logits based on the second derivative of their probabilities.
+But TFS filters out output based on the second derivative of their probabilities.
 Adding tokens is stopped after the sum of the second derivatives reaches the parameter z.
 In short: TFS looks how quickly the probabilities of the tokens decrease and cuts off the tail of unlikely tokens using the parameter z.
 Typical values for z are in the range of 0.9 to 0.95.
 A value of 1.0 would include all tokens, and thus disables the effect of TFS.

 Example usage: `--tfs 0.95`